 Currently, Tree Preservation orders (TPO’s) can be made where the preservation of trees or woodlands is desirable “in the interests of amenity”.
-Our fact sheet sets out what is meant by this.
-It can quickly be seen that the concept of amenity is inherently problematic.
+Our fact sheet sets out what is meant by this, but it can quickly be seen that the concept of “amenity” is inherently problematic.
 In the first place it ignores many other factors that make trees useful and important to human beings, other species and eco systems.

 In addition the current test of amenity also ignore something fundamental.
 There is a growing movement to recognise the nature and the natural world has inherent value enough itself and should be the subject of natural rights more than merely the object.

 Another part of the test used for making tree preservation orders is expediency.
-It is generally not considered to be expedient to have a general policy in favour of the protecting protection of all trees in a local authority’s area and TPO’s will often only be granted where a tree is thought to be under threat somehow.
+It is generally not considered to be expedient to have a general policy in favour of the protection of all trees in a Local Authority’s area and TPO’s will often only be granted where a tree is thought to be specifically under threat.
 The issue with this is that it may not be obvious that a tree is at risk until it is too late and the tree has been destroyed.
 In order to argue for a change to the law in this regard, it would be useful to have examples of where trees that were not protected have been destroyed.
-If you know of a trees or trees that have been destroyed, please send brief details in an email to email@example.com so that we can begin to compile a record of this happening.
+If you know of a trees or trees that have been destroyed, please send brief details in an email to firstname.lastname@example.org so that we can begin to compile a record of this happening.

 At the moment, we are researching what the issues with the current law on tree protection are and working out what an alternative legal framework would look like.
 If you have experiences with the current tree protection regime (whether as a tree protector, arboricultural worker, or tree officer), please do share your thoughts on the law as it stands.
 We are also keen to hear from people who have alternative ideas about what the law in this area could be and/or examples of tree protection laws in other countries.
 If you have thoughts or examples to share, please email them to us at email@example.com